heig-vd-dai-course/heig-vd-dai-course/18-practical-work-3/PRESENTATION.md

 ## Practical work 3

-- An UDP network application with its own application protocol
+- An UDP network application
 - You can choose what the network application will do
   - a sophisticated chat application, a game of cooperation, the simulation of an IoT network, ...
 - Share your application on GitHub with Docker and Docker Compose
+- Between 2 and 3 people per group

 ![bg right:40%][illustration]